 Responsible use of sick leave/excused absence is important in your employment at Lehigh.
 When you are absent, others must take over your duties and responsibilities in addition to their own work.
 We recognize that illness is unavoidable and there may be times when you cannot attend work.
 However, if you are absent frequently, your supervisor may discuss absenteeism with you and establish clear guidelines for the use of sick leave.
+Although Lehigh makes 10 or 15 days available for sick leave/excused absence if needed, use of all available days on an annual basis is generally not acceptable.
 We expect employees to use this benefit with discretion.

 Your supervisor may also request a doctor's excuse if you are absent for more than three consecutive workdays or if he or she believes you have abused the sick leave policy.
-Excessive absenteeism will be subject to disciplinary action in the form of a written warning, a probationary period of employment, and/or separation of your employment relationship with the university.
+Excessive absenteeism will be subject to disciplinary action in the form of a written warning, a probationary period of employment, and/or the separation of your employment relationship with the university.